Posted on behalf of Phillips Law Group on Jan 26, 2010 in Defective Drug

 Meridia Side Effects Lawyers - The Regulatory Contrast

 It was the release of this preliminary information from the SCOUT study that led to the contrast in steps taken between regulatory agencies in the United States and in Europe.
 The FDA handles these regulations in the United States, and the agency recently took the step of ordering a 'Black Box Warning' to be affixed to all containers of Meridia.
 This warning requires the manufacturer to place a clear and strong warning message on Meridia containers that detail the risks of Meridia side effects.
 The FDA also appears content to wait until the final results of the SCOUT study are publicized, and those results are expected in March.

 However, the European Medicines Agency (EMA), which can loosely be compared with the role that the FDA plays within the European Union, took a decidedly different approach in response to these preliminary findings.
 The EMA published a 'Dear Doctor' letter that was intended to be disseminated to both doctors and pharmacists in Europe.
 This letter recommended that medical professionals stop prescribing the European equivalent of Meridia that's sold under different brand names, including Reductil.
 While this letter is not the same as a recall of the drug, it is clearly a stronger step than the one taken by the FDA.

 It will be interesting to see how the FDA proceeds when the final results of the SCOUT study are made available later this year.
 In the meantime, if you or someone you love has been harmed as a result of using Meridia, you should not wait to assert your legal rights.
-It's clear that the drug has caused problems for many people around the world, and if you or someone that you love has become a victim of its side effects, you may like to contact a Phoenix injury lawyer at Phillips Law Group today to schedule a free initial consultation.
+It's clear that the drug has caused problems for many people around the world, and if you or someone that you love has become a victim of its side effects, you may like to contact an injury lawyer at Phillips Law Group today to schedule a free initial consultation.
 Ph: 1-800-706-3000.